Members

 Pin-Yi Song, M.S. (宋品儀 Jasmine)

-Jasmine received her B.S. and M.S. in Medical Laboratory Science from the National Cheng-Kung University in Taiwan, in 2014 and 2017.
-She studied the functions of 5 unknown genes of the human pathogen Helicobacter pylori J99 regulated by the global post-transcription regulator, CsrA, and the roles they played in motility.
-She worked as a research assistant at the Academia Sinica in Dr. Yu-ling Shih's lab from 2020-2021.
-Now she joined the Ting lab as a Ph.D. student of the TIGP-MCB program held by Academia Sinica, where she aims to develop novel techniques for microbiome manipulation.
+Jasmine received her B.S. and M.S. in Medical Laboratory Science from National Cheng-Kung University in Taiwan in 2014 and 2017, respectively.
+She studied the functions of five unknown genes of the human pathogen Helicobacter pylori J99, regulated by the global post-transcription regulator, CsrA, and their roles in motility.
+She worked as a research assistant in Dr. Yu-ling Shih's lab at Academia Sinica from 2020-2021.
+In 2021, she joined the Ting lab as a Ph.D. student, where she aims to study the underlying mechanism of a novel interbacterial effector.

 Research Assistant